-- i.
-Integration Challenges: Many organizations struggle to integrate AI-based models into existing security infrastructures.
-This gap highlights the need for frameworks that facilitate seamless integration without disrupting operations (Sharma & Verma, 2018).
-For instance, a case study by Patel & Gupta (2021) demonstrated how a multinational corporation faced operational disruptions while attempting to implement an AI-driven security solution, leading to delays in threat mitigation. - ii.
-Explainability and Trust: The lack of interpretability in AI-based models limits their adoption, particularly in industries with stringent regulatory requirements, such as health care and finance (Chen et al., 2021).
-Zhou et al. (2020) documented how a health care provider rejected an AI-based threat detection system because of its inability to justify decisions in compliance with HIPAA regulations. - iii.
+- 1. Integration Challenges: Many organizations struggle to integrate AI-based models into existing security infrastructures.
+This gap highlights the need for frameworks that facilitate seamless integration without disrupting operations [18].
+For instance, a case study by [14] demonstrated how a multinational corporation faced operational disruptions while attempting to implement an AI-driven security solution, leading to delays in threat mitigation. - 2.
+Explainability and Trust: The lack of interpretability in AI-based models limits their adoption, particularly in industries with stringent regulatory requirements, such as health care and finance [7].
+Zhou et al. [24] documented how a health care provider rejected an AI-based threat detection system because of its inability to justify decisions in compliance with HIPAA regulations. - 3.
 Defense Against Adversarial Attacks: AI models improve detection capabilities; however, they are also susceptible to adversarial manipulation.
-Research by Biggio et al. (2018) provided a detailed example of attackers crafting inputs that bypassed an AI-based intrusion detection system in a simulated enterprise network. - iv.
-Data Privacy and Security: The reliance on large datasets to train AI models raises concerns about data privacy and compliance with regulations like GDPR (Zhou et al., 2020).
-A notable instance discussed by Zhang and Liu (2021) involves a financial institution fined for inadvertently exposing customer data during the training of an AI model.
+Research by [4] provided a detailed example of attackers crafting inputs that bypassed an AI-based intrusion detection system in a simulated enterprise network. - 4.
+Data Privacy and Security: The reliance on large datasets to train AI models raises concerns about data privacy and compliance with regulations like GDPR [23].
+A notable instance discussed by [22] involves a financial institution fined for inadvertently exposing customer data during the training of an AI model.